smbddha/littlepurpose/content/projects/oneeach.md

 github: https://github.com/smbddha/one-each
 ---

-Each ipv4 address get its on message board.
-Only five messages can be posted, and they may only be edited after a period of time as passed...
+Each ipv4 address get its own message board.
+Only five messages can be posted, and they may only be edited after a period of time has passed...